top of page

 Picture10_edited.jpg

-Prediction errors are discrepancies between expected and actual sensory input and are thought to drive corrective changes to the brain's predictions.
-Prediction errors have been found in layer 2/3 cortical neurons and in neuromodulatory systems.
-We aim to test the involvement of these signals in driving plasticity using virtual reality systems and manipulations of neural activity.
+Prediction errors represent discrepancies between expected and actual sensory input and are thought to drive learning of predictions.
+Prediction errors have been found in the activity of cortical neurons and neuromodulatory systems.
+We aim to test how these signals drive plasticity using virtual reality systems alongside recording and manipulation of neural activity.

 Predictive learning in neurodevelopmental disorder models